Control Consistency Losses for Diffusion Bridges: Proofs

+For ease of notation, we will present the result for scalar diffusion coefficient $\sigma$; the proof of the general case follows with the appropriate changes.
 As in the proof of \Cref{th:self_consistency}, we begin with Doob's $h$-transform, then perform the following calculations (where $B^\sP, B^{\Tilde{\sP}}, B^\sQ$ denote standard Brownian motions under their respective measures).

 Much of this derivation follows similarly to the standard case.
-When we perform the change of measures, we include the appropriate modifications to the Brownian motions; namely, we have $\rmd B^\sP_r = \rmd B^{\Tilde{\sP}}_r + \tfrac{1}{\sigma} \Tilde{b}(r, X_r) \rmd t$, and $\rmd B^\sP_r = \rmd B_r^\sQ + \sigma u^*\rmd t$.
+When we perform the change of measures, we include the appropriate modifications to the Brownian motions; namely, we have $\rmd B^\sP_r = \rmd B^{\Tilde{\sP}}_r + \tfrac{1}{\sigma} \Tilde{b}(r, X_r) \rmd r$, and $\rmd B^\sP_r = \rmd B_r^\sQ + \sigma u^*\rmd r$.

-The remainder of the proof follows similarly to the proof of \Cref{th:self_consistency}; as before, we `invert' the property at a later time $t$, utilising the tower rule and the semigroup property of the Jacobian $\Tilde{J}$.
+The remainder of the computation follows similarly to the proof of \Cref{th:self_consistency}; as before, we `invert' the property at a later time $t$, utilising the tower rule and the semigroup property of the Jacobian process $\Tilde{J}_{t|s}$.